endojs/endo/packages/ses/README.md

 ## Usage

-SES is a shim that can be run in most engines, either as an ESM module `ses` or as a `<script>` tag.
+The SES shim runs in most engines, either as an ESM module `ses` or as a `<script>` tag.
 For a script tag, the content encoding charset must be UTF-8, either by virtue of `<head><meta charset="utf-8"></head>` (a general best practice for all HTML files) or specifically `<script src="node_modules/ses/dist/ses.umd.min.js" charset="utf-8">`.

+SES can be bundled by Webpack, Browseriy, Rollup, and Parcel, but any of these tools could be coopted with a supply-chain attack to invalidate the security properties of SES.
+We generally recommend installing SES as a separate script tag.

 ### Lockdown